-1. General 1.1 Main Sources of Law p.4 1.2 Main Market Trends and Deals p.4 1.3 Impact of Disruptive Technologies p.4 1.4 Proposals for Reform p.4 2.
-Sale and Purchase p.4 2.1 Categories of Property Rights p.4 2.2 Laws Applicable to Transfer of Title p.4 2.3 Effecting Lawful and Proper Transfer of Title p.4 2.4 Real Estate Due Diligence p.4 2.5 Typical Representations and Warranties p.4 2.6 Important Areas of Law for Investors p.5 2.7 Soil Pollution or Environmental Contamination p.5 2.8 Permitted Uses of Real Estate Under Zoning or Planning Law p.5 2.9 Condemnation, Expropriation or Compulsory Purchase p.5 2.10 Taxes Applicable to a Transaction p.5 2.11 Legal Restrictions on Foreign Investors p.5 3.
-Real Estate Finance p.6 3.1 Financing Acquisitions of Commercial Real Estate p.6 3.2 Typical Security Created by Commercial Investors p.6 3.3 Restrictions on Granting Security over Real Estate to Foreign Lenders p.6 3.4 Taxes or Fees Relating to the Granting and Enforcement of Security p.6 3.5 Legal Requirements Before an Entity Can Give Valid Security p.6 3.6 Formalities When a Borrower Is in Default p.6 3.7 Subordinating Existing Debt to Newly Created Debt p.7 3.8 Lenders' Liability Under Environmental Laws p.7 3.9 Effects of Borrower Becoming Insolvent p.7 3.10 Consequences of LIBOR Index Expiry p.7
+1. 1.
+General p.4 1.1 Main Sources of Law p.4 1.2 Main Market Trends and Deals p.4 1.3 Impact of Disruptive Technologies p.4 1.4 Proposals for Reform p.4 2.
+Sale and Purchase 2.1 Categories of Property Rights p.5 2.2 Laws Applicable to Transfer of Title p.5 2.3 Effecting Lawful and Proper Transfer of Title p.5 2.4 Real Estate Due Diligence p.5 2.5 Typical Representations and Warranties p.5 2.6 Important Areas of Law for Investors p.6 2.7 Soil Pollution or Environmental Contamination p.6 2.8 Permitted Uses of Real Estate under Zoning or Planning Law p.6 2.9 Condemnation, Expropriation or Compulsory Purchase p.6 2.10 Taxes Applicable to a Transaction p.6 2.11 Legal Restrictions on Foreign Investors p.7 3.
+Real Estate Finance 3.1 Financing Acquisitions of Commercial Real Estate p.7 3.2 Typical Security Created by Commercial Investors p.7 3.3 Restrictions on Granting Security over Real Estate to Foreign Lenders p.8 3.4 Taxes or Fees Relating to the Granting and Enforcement of Security p.8 3.5 Legal Requirements Before an Entity Can Give Valid Security p.8 3.6 Formalities When a Borrower Is in Default p.8 3.7 Subordinating Existing Debt to Newly Created Debt p.9 3.8 Lenders' Liability under Environmental Laws p.9 3.9 Effects of a Borrower Becoming Insolvent p.9 3.10 Consequences of LIBOR Index Expiry p.9

-4. Plan ning and Zoning p.7

-4.1 Legislative and Government Controls

-Applicable to Strategic Planning and Zoning p.7

-4.2 Legislative and Government Controls

-Applicable to Design, Appearance and Method of Construction n 7

-4.3 p.7

-Regulatory Authorities p.8

-4.4 Obtaining Entitlements to Develop a New Project p.8

-4.5 Right of Appeal Against an Authority's Decision p.8

-4.6 Agreements with Local or Government Authorities p.8

-4.7 Enforcement of Restrictions on Development and Designated Use p.8

-5. Inve stment Vehicles p.8

-5.1 Types of Entities Available to Investors to Hold Real Estate Assets p.8

-5.2 Main Features of the Constitution of Each Type of Entity p.9

-5.3 Minimum Capital Requirement p.9

-5.4 Applicable Governance Requirements p.9

-5.5 Annual Entity Maintenance and Accounting Compliance p.10

-6. mercial Leases p.10

-6.1 Types of Arrangements Allowing the Use of 1.0

-Real Estate for a Limited Period of Time p.10

-6.2 Types of Commercial Leases p.10

-6.3 Regulation of Rents or Lease Terms p.10

-6.4 Typical Terms of a Lease p.10

-6.5 Rent Variation p.10

-6.6 Determination of New Rent p.10

-6.7 Payment of VAT p.11

-6.8 Costs Payable by Tenant at Start of Lease p.11

-6.9 Payment of Maintenance and Repair of Communal Areas p.11

-6.10 Payment of Utilities and Telecommunications p.11

-• •
+4. Planr ning and Zoning p.10 4.1 Legislative and Governmental Controls Applicable to Strategic Planning and Zoning p.10 4.2 Legislative and Governmental Controls Applicable to Design, Appearance and Method of Construction p.10 4.3 Regulatory Authorities p.10 4.4 Obtaining Entitlements to Develop a New Project p.11 4.5 Right of Appeal Against an Authority's Decision p.11 4.6 Agreements with Local or Governmental Authorities p.11 4.7 Enforcement of Restrictions on Development and Designated Use p.11 5.
+Inves tment Vehicles p.12 5.1 Types of Entities Available to Investors to Hold Real Estate Assets p.12 5.2 Main Features of the Constitution of Each Type of Entity p.12 5.3 Minimum Capital Requirement p.13 5.4 Applicable Governance Requirements p.13 5.5 Annual Entity Maintenance and Accounting Compliance p.14 6.
+Com mercial Leases p.14 6.1 Types of Arrangements Allowing the Use of Real Estate for a Limited Period of Time p.14 6.2 Types of Commercial Leases p.14 6.3 Regulation of Rents or Lease Terms p.14 6.4 Typical Terms of a Lease p.15 6.5 Rent Variation p.15 6.6 Determination of New Rent p.15 6.7 Payment of VAT p.15 6.8 Costs Payable by a Tenant at the Start of a Lease p.15 6.9 Payment of Maintenance and Repair p.15 6.10 Payment of Utilities and Telecommunications p.15 6.11 Insuring the Real Estate That Is Subject to the Lease p.16